rkyzk/ecopost/README.md

 The overall appearance is kept simple and clean so as not to interfere with various colors that the featured images will bring in.

 **About the Colors**
-- I used beige (rgb(141, 111, 56)) for the navigation menu, headings and buttons.
+- I used beige (rgb(141, 111, 56)) for the navigation links, headings and buttons.
 - I used blue (color: rgb(46, 122, 145)) for links in the text.
 - I used light grey (#e8e8e8) for the footer.
 - Beige and blue were chosen because they are associated with nature.